 The Central and Eastern Clinical School (CECS) was founded in 2001 at the Alfred Medical Research and Education Precinct (AMREP) when the Monash University Faculty of Medicine, Nursing and Health Sciences restructured itself into 7 schools.
 A restructure of CECS in 2008 created two schools, both based at AMREP, the Central Clinical School (CCS) and the School of Public Health and Preventive Medicine (SPHPM).
 CCS has subsequently grown to include entire new departments.
+In 2019 both CCS and SPHPM became part of Monash's new Sub-Faculty of Translational Medicine and Public Health under the leadership of Foundation Dean Professor Stephen Jane.
 See School Structure.
-CCS is co-located with the Baker and Burnet Institutes at AMREP.
+CCS is co-located and collaborates with the Baker and Burnet Institutes in the Alfred Research Alliance.

 CCS has been affiliated with Alfred Health for clinical medical teaching since the initial establishment of the Monash Department of Medicine in the 1960s and the associated build of the Monash Medical School at the Alfred.
 In 2015, the school celebrated the 50th anniversary of the founding of the Monash Department of Medicine at the Alfred.
 See detail.